DCVL-3D/Eigenpose_release/README.md

-Eigenpose: Occlusion-robust 3D Human Mesh Reconstruction
+This repository is an official Pytorch implementation of the paper "Eigenpose: Occlusion-robust 3D Human Mesh Reconstruction".

 # Eigenpose_release (The codes will be uploaded after the submitted paper is accepted)
 ## Results